Common Perceptions About Corporate-Owned Veterinary Practices:

 - According to the CEO of Innovetive Petcare, a veterinary consolidator that owns and operates more than 75 animal hospitals, “a client of one of our practices might not even know that their veterinarian has joined a more extensive group…when they take their pet to the vet, the practice has the same name, and they still get the same great care from the vets and staff that they always have,” Mark Ziller said.

-A first-of-its-kind study conducted by CARE for Pets™ VALIDATED the common perception of the lack of ownership transparency in corporate-owned veterinary practices.
+A first-of-its-kind study conducted by CARE for Pets™ VALIDATED the common perception of the lack of ownership transparency in corporate-owned veterinary practices — 14.7% of practice websites displayed corporate ownership identification.

 IMPERSONAL CARE:

-- Corporate-owned hospitals are associated with providing impersonal care that embrace technologies and innovations that value speed, efficiency, and cost reduction.
+- Corporate-owned hospitals are associated with providing impersonal care that embrace technologies and innovations that value speed, efficiency, cost reduction and increased production — generate more revenue.

-- Corporations set medical protocols that veterinarians are required to follow.
+- Lack of personalized care.
+Corporations set medical protocols that veterinarians are required to follow.
 Pets may be treated according to a corporate template and or prescribed treatments that your pet may not need.

 DOCTORS SPENDING LESS TIME WITH PATIENTS:

-- Doctors are under pressure to see high numbers of patients.
+- Doctors are under pressure to see high numbers of patients — PUSH veterinarians to care for an excessive number of pets per shift.
 Corporate practices may book more appointments per hour compared to private-owned practices.
 As a result, doctors may have less time for discussions with clients, diagnosing an illness, and recommending treatments to their clients.

 - The average number of patients a full-time veterinarian sees per day ranges from approximately 12 to 21 patients according to the AVMA.
 It’s not unusual for general practice doctor’s appointments to be scheduled at 15-minute intervals for high-volume practices.